bic-berkeley/psych-214-fall-2016/_sources/day_03.txt

   your first name.
 * Click on this repository;
 * Fork the repository to your own account by clicking the "Fork" button towards the top left hand corner.
-Your browswer should then open a page pointing to your fork of the repository;
+Your browser should then open a page pointing to your fork of the repository;
-* Click the green "Clone or download button and copy the URL to clone the forked repository;
+* Click the green "Clone or download" button and copy the URL to clone the forked repository;
 * From the terminal, run ``git clone https://github.com/your-gh-user/yourname-pca-exercise.git`` where the URL is